Ramesh Jain

 Ramesh Chandra Jain (born 8 June 1949) is a scientist and entrepreneur in the field of information and computer science.
-He is a Bren Professor in Information & Computer Sciences, Donald Bren School of Information and Computer Sciences, University of California, Irvine.
+He is a Distinguished Professor Emeritus in the Department of Computer Science, Donald Bren School of Information and Computer Sciences, University of California, Irvine.

 Education

 He graduated with a bachelor's degree from Visvesvaraya National Institute of Technology, Nagpur, India and has a Ph.D. in electronics engineering (1975) from Indian Institute of Technology, Kharagpur, India.

 Career

 Ramesh Jain has been a researcher, an entrepreneur, and an educator.
 His activities have been mostly in the areas of Computer Vision, Artificial Intelligence, Multimedia and using these to build real world systems, particularly to enhance health and societal well-being.

 Jain joined IIT Kharagpur as a faculty member in 1972.
 In 1976 he went to Germany to join Prof. H. H. Nagel’s group in computer vision at University of Hamurg, He moved to USA in 1978.
 In 1987, Jain became the founding director of the Artificial Intelligence (AI) Lab at the University of Michigan, where he began his work on multimedia computing, computer vision, and AI.
 His work in these areas helped shape the development of AI-driven health technologies and contributed to foundational research in computer science.

 He served as Chairman of ACM SIG Multimedia.

 He served in academic positions at many universities.
 He served as a professor of computer science and engineering at the University of Michigan, Ann Arbor and the University of California, San Diego; in each case he founded and directed artificial intelligence and visual information systems labs.
 He served as Farmer Professor at Georgia Tech from 2002 to 2004.
 In 2005 he was named the first Bren Professor in Information and Computer Science for the Donald Bren School of Information and Computer Sciences, University of California, Irvine.

 He was the founding Editor-in-Chief of IEEE MultiMedia magazine and the Machine Vision and Applications journal.
 He still serves on the editorial boards of several journals.
 He has been elected a Fellow of the Association for Computing Machinery (ACM), the Institute of Electrical and Electronics Engineers (IEEE), the International Association for Pattern Recognition (IAPR), the Association for the Advancement of Artificial Intelligence (AAAI), American Association for Advancement of Science (AAAS), and the Society for Optics and Photonics Technology (SPIE).
 He has published over 400 research papers in scientific journals and conferences.